Samsul Arifin

-Samsul Arifin (born 3 January 1992) is an Indonesian professional footballer who plays as a full-back for Liga 1 club Bhayangkara.
+Samsul Arifin (born 3 January 1992) is an Indonesian professional footballer who plays as a left-back for Liga 2 club Gresik United.

 Club career

 PSS Sleman

 After four years playing for middling Liga 1 club Persela Lamongan, Arifin signed for PSS Sleman to play in the 2020 Liga 1 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persik Kediri

 In 2021, Samsul signed a contract with Indonesian Liga 1 club Persik Kediri.
 He made his league debut on 10 March 2022 in a match against Persebaya Surabaya at the Kapten I Wayan Dipta Stadium, Gianyar.

 Bhayangkara

 On 29 January 2023, Samsul signed a contract with Liga 1 club Bhayangkara from Persik Kediri.
 Samsul made his league debut for the club in a 1–1 draw against Dewa United.

+RANS Nusantara

+Samsul was signed for RANS Nusantara to play in Liga 1 in the 2023–24 season.
+He made his debut on 3 July 2023 in a match against Persikabo 1973 at the Maguwoharjo Stadium, Sleman.

 International career

 Arifin called up to Indonesia under-21 team and played in 2012 Hassanal Bolkiah Trophy, but failed to win after losing 0-2 from Brunei under-21 team.